Fellowship of the Pentecostal Churches in India

-The Fellowship of the Pentecostal Churches in India has around 1,100 churches in its network with its headquarters at Itarsi, Madhya Pradesh, India.
+The Fellowship of the Pentecostal Churches of God in India has around 1,200 churches in its network with its headquarters at Itarsi, Madhya Pradesh, India.
 The fellowship unanimously re-elected Dr. Matthew K. Thomas as chairman during the October Fellowship Conference in 2008.
 The Fellowship is regarded as one of the largest independent Pentecostal churches in India.

 History

 As Pentecostal churches continued to spring all over India, the graduates of Central India Theological Seminary who worked mainly in the north, began to feel the need to form a Fellowship for closer fellowship.
 So, at the 1966 Annual Convention of the Pentecostal Church at Itarsi, the Christian workers united to form the Fellowship of the Pentecostal Churches of God in India (FPCGI).
 The first elected chairman of the Fellowship was Dr. Kurien Thomas, a pioneer Pentecostal missionary in north India, who held that position till 1984, "when it was unanimously decided that the burden should be placed upon...Thomas Matthews."
 The Fellowship was registered with the Indian Government in 1969 and had the following objectives:

 To preach the Gospel in the whole of the land of India.